kodlist/consumer-contract-tests/README.md

 org...tests.regulatoryservice.RegulatoryServiceContractTest
 org...tests.screeningservice.ScreeningServiceContractTest
 ```
+That's it.
+Done.
+===

+See also:
+===

-+ See also contract tests without any hardcoded value, the test-steps has been chained from earlier `request/response`:
++ See also how the contract tests are written without any hardcoded value, the test-steps has been chained from earlier `request/response`:
 ```java
 @TargetEnv("corploan_server_host.properties")
 @UseHttpClient(SslTrustHttpClient.class)